-As for myself, I can’t seem to stop drinking the tea twice a day.
+As for myself, I can’t seem to stop drinking the teas twice a day.

-There are many different teas in my cupboard, but these days all I reach for are these.
+There are many different teas in my cupboard, but these days all I reach for are my adaptogens.

-And when I get a cup of adaptogenic tea in hand, I drink it very fast.
+When I get a cup of adaptogenic tea in my hand, I drink it very fast.
 Due to the gently energizing effect of the tea, you could almost consider it a substitute for caffeine.

 This is why I am writing this post.

-But there is also another reason these teas are especially good, and in this case the benefits are not just limited to adaptogens.
+But there is also another reason these teas are especially good, and in this case the benefits are not just limited to stress relief.

 A source I found online explains how, according to Ayurveda (India’s ancient healing science), “our bodies are woven from food … and every day our bodies need essential vitamins, minerals, and other nutrients to maintain our body’s delicate balance.”

-The source recommends ashwagandha to supply these essentials, but having studied herbs and consumed them for over 20 years, I would like to extend this thinking.
+The source recommends ashwagandha to supply these essentials.
+However, having studied herbs and consuming them for over 20 years, I would like to extend this thinking.

 These days most people drink more coffee, black tea, soda, juice, sugary drinks, and alcohol more than water.
 For all the consumption this entails, aren't these completely lacking compared to the many benefits of herbal teas?

 Plant-based teas are chocked full of nutrition and subtle properties that promote good health.